 Here are 11 different whole-food ways to add protein to smoothies.

 Yogurt, specifically plain yogurt, is a great way to add protein to a smoothie while giving it a rich and creamy texture at the same time.
 Whether it’s original, Greek, Balkan, or Icelandic, yogurt contains up to 10-15 grams of protein per cup which can help to increase the protein content of any shake.
 Regardless of what variety you chose, ensure that you are using real yogurt, made with whole milk and bacterial cultures, and be sure to opt for the plain and full-fat variety to help keep the overall sugar content down.

 2. Hemp Seeds

 Hemp seeds, also known as hemp hearts, are the soft seeds from the hemp plant that have a mild and nutty taste.
 Compared to chia and flax seeds, hemp seeds contain more protein gram per gram with 10 grams of protein per 3-tablespoon serving.
 In addition to being a source of plant-based protein, hemp seeds are a natural source of omega-3 fatty acids and, thanks to their soft texture, can easily be blended into any shake without even knowing they are there.

 3. Almond Butter

-Although peanut butter is the fan favourite, almond butter provides almost the same amount of protein per serving at roughly 4 grams of protein per tablespoon.
-Not only do a couple of tablespoons provide some much-needed protein, but they also provide great flavour and some healthy fat which helps to create a well-balanced smoothie.
-However, if almond butter is not your thing, you can also use cashew, walnut or pecan butter, although they won’t provide as much protein per serving every little bit counts.
+Although peanut butter is the fan favorite, almond butter provides almost the same amount of protein per serving at roughly 4 grams of protein per tablespoon.
+Not only do a couple of tablespoons provide some much-needed protein, but they also provide great flavor and some healthy fat which helps to create a well-balanced smoothie.
+However, if almond butter is not your thing, you can also use cashew, walnut, or pecan butter, although they won’t provide as much protein per serving every little bit counts.